mariusbancila/stduuid/paper.md

 Universally unique identifiers (*uuid*), also known as Globally Unique Identifiers (*guid*s), are commonly used in many types of applications to uniquely identify data.
 A standard uuid library would benefit developers that currently have to either use operating system specific APIs for creating new uuids or resort to 3rd party libraries, such as *boost::uuid*.

 UUIDs are 128-bit numbers that are for most practical purposes unique, without depending on a central registration authority for ensuring their uniqueness.
 Although the probability of UUID duplication exists, it is negligible.
-According to Wikipedia, "*for there to be a one in a billion chance of duplication, 103 trillion version 4 UUIDs must be generated.*"
+According to Wikipedia, "*for there to be a one in a billion chance of duplication, 103 trillion version 4 UUIDs must be generated.*" UUID is an Internet Engineering Task Force standard described by RFC 4122.

 The library proposed on this paper is a lite one: it enables developers to generate UUIDs based on the operation system facilities, serialize and deserialize UUIDs to and frmo strings, validate UUIDs and other common ensuing operations.